-William Christenberry was born 5 November 1936 in Tuscaloosa, Alabama.
-He attended the University of Alabama where he obtained BFA and MA degrees.
+William Christenberry was born 5 November 1936 in Tuscaloosa, Alabama, and attended the University of Alabama where he obtained BFA and MA degrees.
 He was appointed an Instructor of Art at his alma mater in 1959 and taught until 1961, when he accepted a position to teach at Memphis State University and became Assistant and then Associate Professor of Art.
 He moved to Washington, D.C. in 1968, where he served as Associate and then Professor of Art at the Corcoran School of Art from 1968 until his retirement in 2006.
 He remained a working artist in Washington D.C. after his retirement, and died in 2016.

 Growing up in Hale County, Christenberry developed a fascination with the landscape of Alabama and its vernacular architecture.
-Though he has since firmly established himself in Washington, D.C., he maintains that Alabama is “where my heart is.”
-(1) The sun, earth, and architecture of Alabama are what he appreciates.
-He said that he “empathize[s] with pure landscape.”
-On annual visits by car to his relatives, he responds to the Alabama landscape “year after year.”
-He has no affinity for prefab architecture or antebellum Southern mansions, but instead has long gravitated towards Alabama’s old country stores and aging or abandoned tenant buildings —the “beauty of a given structure.”
+Even after he firmly established himself in Washington, D.C., he maintained that Alabama was “where my heart is.”
+(1) The sun, earth, and architecture of Alabama inspired him throughout his career.
+He once said that he “empathize[s] with pure landscape.”
+On annual visits by car to his relatives, he responded to the Alabama landscape “year after year.”
+He had no affinity for prefab architecture or antebellum Southern mansions, but instead long gravitated towards Alabama’s old country stores and aging or abandoned tenant buildings —the “beauty of a given structure.”
 He stated “the things that have aged—that appealed to me more.”
-In his paintings, drawings, sculptures, and photographs, he tries to capture images of those vernacular buildings of Alabama that are increasingly collapsing and disappearing.
-“All of my work—whether painting, sculpture, or photography—deals with my affection for the place I am from, Alabama.”
+In his paintings, drawings, sculptures, and photographs, he captured images of those vernacular buildings of Alabama that are increasingly collapsing and disappearing.
+“All of my work," he once wrote, "whether painting, sculpture, or photography—deals with my affection for the place I am from, Alabama.”
 (2)

 On Christmas Day 1944 or 1945, Christenberry received a Kodak Brownie Holiday camera “from Santa Claus” and an enduring interest in capturing images of Hale County, his boyhood terrain, began.
 Initially he peopled his images with friends and family, using the camera to record family vacations and events in the 1940s and 50s.
 In the late 1950s he used photographs “as color studies for paintings.”
 (3) When in 1960 he came across the newly printed edition of James Agee’s "Let Us Now Praise Famous Men" (1941; reprinted in 1960), which included Walker Evans’s photographs of sharecroppers in Hale County, Christenberry was encouraged to continue focusing on the landscape and architecture of Alabama as his subject.
 Both Agee’s words and Evans’s images had an impact on the artist: “Walker was a very meaningful person in my life, but don’t forget Agee…What Agee was doing in the written word was what I wanted to do visually.”
 (4) Evans’s straightforward photographs of ordinary roadside subjects inspired the burgeoning Christenberry.
 Evans encouraged him and said to him, “Young man, there is something about the way you use this little camera that makes it a perfect extension of your eye.”
 (5) He called Christenberry’s Brownie photographs “perfect little poems.”
 (6)

-In his photographs, he wanted (and wants) firstly to “record something beautiful and interesting” and to create “a record of what’s not there anymore.”
+In his photographs, he wanted to “record something beautiful and interesting” and to create “a record of what’s not there anymore.”
 The photographs encapsulate what the artist termed the “aesthetics of the aging process.”
 They are not intended to be overly sentimental, but rather are “attached to place.”

 The first major exhibition of his photographic work was held at the Corcoran Gallery of Art in 1973.
 Up until that time, Christenberry noted, color photographs “had been frowned upon by the world of fine art photography, even by Walker Evans himself.”
 (9) But the exhibition helped to “foster the use and acceptance of such small-scale, commercially printed color photographs as viable fine art objects.”
 The exhibition and his photographs attracted the attention of a bevy of important photographers, including Lee Friedlander, Walker Evans, and William Eggleston, who soon joined him on his trips south.
 Great Southern novelist Walker Percy praised Christenberry’s photographs, calling them “poetic evocations of a haunted countryside.”
 (10)

-Christenberry has also embrace the role of teacher, becoming an instructor at the Corcoran School of Art in Washington, D.C., in 1968, and participating in artist-in-residence programs.
-His work is widely exhibited in commercial galleries, contemporary art centers and in museums both in the United States and in Europe.
+Christenberry long embraced the role of teacher, becoming an instructor at the Corcoran School of Art in Washington, D.C., in 1968, and participating in artist-in-residence programs throughout his career.
+His work remains widely exhibited in commercial galleries, contemporary art centers, and in museums both in the United States and in Europe.